ptahmose/libCZI/Src/libCZI/Doc/CZICmd_usage.markdown

 The console application "CZIcmd" is provided for two purposes:
 - demonstrate the usage of the libCZI
-- it might be useful to convert/extract data from a CZI-file
+- it is useful to convert/extract data from a CZI-file and to inspect it

 The parameters of the program are: